 Fortunately, I was able to help him by applying a few lighting techniques, changes to his camera settings, and some unexpected inspiration …

 Typical of doctor’s offices, the consulting rooms have limited space, and there just isn’t room to have a dedicated studio area to take the photos of patients.
 Who can spare the added expense of that anyway?
 So one of the small consulting rooms have to double up as the area where the photographs are taken, with two studio flash-heads mounted high on the wall.

+The photograph at the top will give you a sense of scale.
 That’s Dr. Studin in the doorway there.
 As you can see from the photographs, there isn’t much room from corner to corner.
 The studio flash-head can be seen mounted up against the wall.
 The other studio flash-head is mounted in the same spot on the opposite wall.

 A patient to be photographed would stand in the spot behind the door, obviously with the door closed, and a black board behind them as a background.

 As an example, Dr. Joel Studin stood in for the ‘before’ and ‘after shots.
 Here the before and after photos will show how poor the lighting looked ‘before’, and how the lighting improved ‘after’ a few changes in settings, set-up and technique.